khanghua1505/serverless-live-lambda/README.md

 Currently, the plugin does not support deploying Go lambdas.
 For Go lambda deployments, it is recommended to use the `serverless-go-plugin` to build and deploy your lambda.
-Fortunately, this plugin is fully compatible with `serverless-live-lambda`.

 It should look something like this: